Why Are Electronic Drums So Expensive?

 Conclusion

 The most expensive e-drum kits can be as high as $9000.
 There’s a lot of technology involved, design is still changing pretty fast, and there’s a lot of investing in R&D for electronic drum technology.
-In time, the cost will hopefully go down, but even now, there are a lot of e-drum kits that are affordable and do the job well.
+In time, the cost will eventually go down, but even now, there are a lot of e-drum kits that are affordable and do the job well.

 Mike O'Connor